LaughingLeader/BG3ModdingTools/README.md

 # Baldur's Gate 3 Modding Tools

-A collection is miscellaneous snippets, scripts, etc to make your life easier when modding Baldur's Gate 3.
+A collection is miscellaneous snippets and scripts to make life easier when modding Baldur's Gate 3.

 ## Snippets